Are you having an ultrasound scan? Have you got questions?...

 United Kingdom.

-Accessibility: The location of the clinic is on the ground floor and, therefore, has wheelchair accessible entrance.
+Accessibility: Our clinic is on the ground floor and fully wheelchair-accessible.

 Nearest tube: Notting Hill Gate